w3f/polkadot-wiki/docs/learn-staking.md

 ### Want to stake DOTs?

-* [Nominator Guide](maintain-guides-how-to-nominate-alexander) - Become a nominator on the Alexander testnet.
+* [Nominator Guide](mirror-maintain-guides-how-to-nominate-kusama) - Become a nominator on the Kusama network.
-* [Validator Guide](maintain-guides-how-to-validate-alexander) - Become a validator on the Alexander testnet.
+* [Validator Guide](/mirror-maintain-guides-how-to-validate-kusama) - Become a validator on the Kusama network.

 ## Slashing